Azure-for-Startups/Content/Instructional-guides-and-code-packets/Azure-Service-Fabric/README.md

 &lt;/ConfigOverrides&gt;

 So at the moment we have service parameters overridden by application parameters.
-Let’s allow to set storage account and key as application parameters in publish configurations.
+Let's allow to set storage account and key as application parameters in publish configurations.

 -   Open ApplicationParameters\\Cloud.xml